msmol/pass-botp/README.md

 ```
 $ pass botp -c backup_codes
 Copied Backup code for backup_codes to clipboard.
-Will clear in X seconds.
+Will clear in $PASSWORD_STORE_CLIP_TIME seconds.
 ```
+## Install

+- For Arch Linux users there is a package available in the [AUR](https://aur.archlinux.org/packages/pass-botp/)
+- For everyone else, simply drop `botp.bash` into your pass extensions directory.
+E.g. `/usr/lib/password-store/extensions/`